freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/take-home-projects/build-the-game-of-life.md

 **User Story:** Each time the board changes, I can see how many generations have gone by.

-**Hint:** Here's an explanation of Conway's Game of Life from John Conway himself: <https://www.youtube.com/watch?v=E8kUJL04ELA>

-**Hint:** Here's an overview of Conway's Game of Life with rules for your reference: <https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life>

-When you are finished, include a link to your project on CodePen and click the "I've completed this challenge" button.
+When you are finished, include a link to your project and click the "I've completed this challenge" button.

 You can get feedback on your project by sharing it on the [freeCodeCamp forum](https://forum.freecodecamp.org/c/project-feedback/409).